 Ha Do is the owner of the Sunshine Salon on King Street.
 She volunteers her time and expertise every month to give women free haircuts.

-This year, Twin Cedars Farm will bring fresh produce to residents through Sustainable Connections.
+This year, Twin Cedars Farm will bring fresh produce to residents through Sustainable Connections’ Food to Bank on Program.
 “They pay the farmer, and we get the produce.
 That goes on all summer.
 It’s a lovely program,” says Dickman.
 “Any excess that we get, we’ll take to Maple Alley where they give free food to the homeless.”

 Unity Care comes in once a week to check on residents.
 “They help with whatever the women want, make appointments, take their blood pressure, connect them with a case worker, they even helped a lady with her new phone,” says Dickman.
 “They’re a wonderful resource.”